rubyworks/rubytest/README.md

 ## Description

 Ruby Test is a universal test harness for Ruby developers.
-It can be used by any Ruby test framework.
 You can think of Ruby Test as a *meta test framework*.
+It defines a straight-forward specification that any test framework can utilize as it's back-end.
-Ruby Test defines a straight-forward specification that any test framework can utilize as it back-end.
 This makes it almost trivial to implement new test frameworks.
 Ruby Test further allows tests from various frameworks to all run through a single uniform user interface in a single pass.

 ## Specification